Insurance & Payment

 Many people prefer to pay for therapy directly and not involve their insurance company at all.
 Doing so permits a higher level of confidentiality in addition to providing greater flexibility and autonomy in designing a treatment plan.
 For many people, this provides the opportunity to see whomever they wish and reduces the more intrusive aspects of insurance companies’ policies.
 Direct pay offers enhanced privacy, a greater choice in who you select as your psychologist, and the freedom for you and your psychologist to choose therapy goals that are best for you and your specific needs.

-When and how do I make payment or co-payments?
+When and how do I make payments?

 Your payment or co-payment is due at the time of your appointment.
 I accept cash, checks, credit and debit cards, as well as FSA or HSA cards.
 If you are enrolled in a managed care program in which I participate, the insurance company will pay me directly (less your co-pay or deductible).